Atticus29/pcc_biology_112/syllabus.md

 _Microworlds_

  - In BI 112, we want you to master the use and care of the microscope.
-We expect you to learn how to find and focus on objects in the microscope field of view, to record details of the sample preparation, to draw the sample, take notes about the sample, and to estimate its size.
+We expect you to learn how to:
+	 -  find and focus on objects in the microscope field of view
+	 -  record details of the sample preparation
+	 -  draw the sample
+	 -  take notes about the sample
+	 -  estimate its size
+	 -  practice the metric system

- - You are responsible for turning in 5 Microworld projects (there are 7 available; TODO we are skipping lab 3's because of the holiday) for the term.
+ - You are responsible for turning in 5 Microworld projects (there are 8 opportunities available) for the quarter.
+The worksheets can be found in the back of your lab manual.
 The due dates for each vary; I will be very communicative about this.
 See p.
 157 (Appendix C) of your lab manual for more information.
  - These must be your own work.

 _Microscope Skills Test_